midiaIDorg/midiaID/README.md

 To run regression test suite:

-1. (if you haven't done it already or the image is old): run `./install.sh`.
+1. (if you haven't done it already or the image is old): run `./install_linux` or `./install_windows`.
 WARNING: this will likely delete contents of `configs`: make sure you saved those.

-2. Run `./run_regression.sh`.
+2. Run `./run snakemake regression_summary.csv`.

 Note that warnings such as `WARN[0000] Found orphan containers ...` should not impact the working of the pipeline.
 Those appear when you have pulled more than one image from our dockerhub (perhaps an update).